 Thabisa and Joyce

 These are the ladies you should look after during your time with us!
-Mamma Thabs makes sure the kitchen is fully stocked with fresh produce and that a healthy menu is planned on a weekly basis.
-The smells that come from the kitchen are to die for and anything you want to try in the kitchen, Mamma Thabs is the lady to ask.
+Thabisa, also called “Mamma Thabs”, assists Jacques and makes sure the kitchen is fully stocked with fresh produce and that a healthy menu is planned on a weekly basis, ensuring all the home-grown fresh produce from our veggie garden gets used.
+The smells that come from the kitchen are to die for and anything you want to try in the kitchen, Mamma Thabs is the lady to ask!

 We love and appreciate these ladies very much!
-Without them the show can definitely not go on!
+Without them, the show can definitely not go on!

 Landowner Ulovane Reserve

 He has a Degree in Economics and is a qualified concrete engineer CB1, with 25 years of managing a concrete manufacturing plant in Holland.
 In 2000 he retired and wanted to do something more meaningful with his life – so he came to Africa!
 Ben is a Level 3 Trails guide and is passionate about nature and always asks the important question – WHY?
-Ben enjoys helping out with lectures and sharing his valuable knowledge with the students.
+Ben enjoys helping with lectures and sharing his valuable knowledge with the students.

 Never stop educating yourself and question everything.